top of page

 Joshua 10:12-14.

 a.
-John the Baptist, who survived on locusts and honey when Herod was hunting him down.
+Herod hunted John the Baptist, who survived on locusts and honey in the ravine.

 b.
-Moses, who fled Egypt on foot to escape certain death for killing the taskmaster.
+Moses fled Egypt on foot to escape certain death after killing the taskmaster.

 c.
 Elijah to escape Ahab's wrath.